-Several variations of growing degree day models have been developed for Ontario, Quebec and Atlantic Canada.
-The most common base temperature is 7°C. Using this number, peak egg development occurs at 187-340 GDD, and first instar nymphs are observed between 250-500 GDD.
-Peak damage caused by third and fourth instar nymphs occurs between 500-1000 GDD, which will be from early-to-mid July for most years, depending on the region (see chart).

-Life Stage Development of the Hairy Chinch Bug in Quebec and Atlantic Canada.
+Growing degree day modelling Several variations of growing degree day (GDD) models have been developed for Ontario, Quebec and Atlantic Canada.
+The most common base temperature is 7 °C. - + Peak egg laying occurs at 187-340 GDD - + First instar nymphs observed between 250-500 GDD - Peak damage by third and fourth instars occurs between 500-1,000 GDD (typically early-to-mid July for most years) Typical life stage development of the hairy chinch bug in Quebec and Atlantic Canada Bars indicate the time frame when a particular stage has the highest proportion of the chinch bug population